Transcript: Prostate vs. Plants

-According to a recent review, the most notable development in the epidemic of prostate enlargement and lower urinary tract symptoms is the recognition that modifiable lifestyle factors substantially influence the natural history of these conditions.
-There are some factors associated with increased risk—obesity, diabetes, meat and fat.
-And some associated with decreased risk—exercise moderate alcohol consumption, and vegetables.
+According to a recent review, “The most notable development in the [epidemic of prostate enlargement and lower urinary tract symptoms] is the recognition that modifiable lifestyle factors substantially influence the natural history of these conditions.”
+There are the factors associated with increased risk: obesity, diabetes, meat and fat.
+And some associated with decreased risk: exercise, moderate alcohol consumption, and vegetables.

-And flax seeds appear so powerful they may both prevent and treat the condition.
-A randomized double blind placebo controlled clinical trial that found that flax phytonutrients not only alleviate BPH symptoms, but their efficacy appeared comparable to the drugs we spend a billion dollars on, without the side effects.
+And flax seeds appear so powerful that they may be used to both prevent and treat the condition.
+A randomized, double-blind, placebo-controlled clinical trial that found that flax phytonutrients not only alleviate BPH symptoms, but their efficacy appeared comparable to the drugs we spend a billion dollars on—without the side effects.

-Flaxseeds also work against prostate cancer.
-These researchers had men who were about to get their prostates removed eat 3 tablespoons of flaxseeds a day for the few weeks before surgery.
-They were skeptical that they would observe any differences in tumor biology between the flaxseed-fortified diet-treated patients and the controls with such a short-term dietary intervention, but they found significantly lower cancer proliferation rates and significantly higher rates of apoptotic cell death, the cancer cell suicide I’ve talked about.
-Thus, these findings suggest that a flaxseed-sup- plemented, low-fat diet may have an effect on prostate cancer biology that may be mediated through a hormonal mechanism.
+Flax seeds also work against prostate cancer.
+These researchers had men who were about to get their prostates removed eat three tablespoons of flax seeds a day for the few weeks before surgery.
+They were skeptical that they would observe any differences in tumor biology between the flax seed-fortified, diet-treated patients, and the controls, with such a short-term dietary intervention.
+But they found significantly lower cancer proliferation rates, and significantly higher rates of apoptotic cell death—the cancer cell suicide I’ve talked about.
+Thus, these findings suggest that a flax seed-supplemented, low-fat diet may have an effect on prostate cancer biology.

-Just a few things have been found associated with significantly increased risk for the disease: refined grains, like white bread, eggs, and poultry, which appeared even worse than red meat or desserts!
+Just a few things have been found associated with significantly increased risk for the disease: refined grains, like white bread; also, eggs, and poultry—which appeared even worse than red meat or desserts!